 The Texas Abuse Hotline is a toll-free, statewide reporting system that operates 24 hours a day, 7 days a week.
 DFPS's Statewide Intake (SWI) division operates this hotline and an online reporting website (www.TxAbuseHotline.org).

 DFPS evaluates each report, investigates when needed, and provides resources to protect the unprotected.

 If you need help or know someone who may, we are here to assist you.
 Please contact our Hotline so that we can ensure your safety and help you obtain any needed services.

 Please adjust your screen resolution to suit your viewing habits so you can optimize your learning experience.
-We recommend you turn on your speakers.
+We recommend you turn on your speakers or headsets.

-If you need help accessing this information or if you are having trouble accessing this information using assistive technology, contact firstname.lastname@example.org.
+If you need help accessing this information or if you are having trouble accessing this information using assistive technology, send us an email.